-- Master’s degree (or equivalent), preferably in law, economics, social sciences or a related field or Diploma from Police/Customs/Border Guard or Border Police Academy.
+- Master’s degree (or equivalent) in law, economics, public administration or a related field.

-- Experience as national or international law enforcement official or civil servant of an EU Member State or EU institution.
+- Extensive experience as national or international law enforcement official or civil servant of an EU Member State or EU institution.

 - Excellent knowledge of EU policy in the Eastern Neighbourhood, especially related to the Republic of Moldova and Ukraine and EU-UA and EU-MD relations in the sphere of customs and border management is an asset.

 - Excellent knowledge of Moldovan and Ukrainian state institutions is an asset.